TrintenP/ppft/README.md

 PPFT was created as a personal project which will explore how to code a variety of personal finance tools in Python.
 As well as a learning opportunity in how to package projects.

-Initially, this code will only be available via GitHub but hopfully in the future this project will be hosted on PyPI.
+Initially, this code is currently only available via GitHub but hopfully in the future this project will be hosted on PyPI.

 - **Documentation**:  https://trintenp.github.io/ppft/
 - **Source Code**: https://github.com/TrintenP/ppft